 I’m here to praise dressing well, and over the next few months I’ll be writing for Brooks Brothers about such urgent sartorial matters about white bucks, knit ties and what to wear to summer weddings.
 We’ll get into etiquette details—tipping, toasting and the rest—but we’ll do it with a smile.

-That’s what Brooks Brothers offers, the baseline for what every man needs whether it’s a cashmere sweater, good pair of chinos or a repp tie.
-A men’s store is a resource for every occasion, your last best hope when you need a pair of tuxedo shoes for an event that night.
+That’s what Brooks Brothers offers: the baseline for what every man needs, whether it’s a cashmere sweater, a good pair of chinos or a striped rep tie.
+It’s a resource for every occasion, your last best hope when you need a pair of tuxedo shoes for an event that night.

-We’re all curious about rules of dress—we want to know when follow them or when to flout them—but many of the best dressed men create their own sartorial world with its own logic and even controlled chaos.
+We’re all curious about rules of dress—we want to know when to follow them and when to flout them—but many of the best dressed men create their own sartorial world with its own logic and even controlled chaos.
 These men make new rules of possibility and expression.
-A charismatic American president foreswore the hat, an Italian CEO left his collar buttons undone (of Brooks Brothers Oxford shirts, incidentally).
+A charismatic American president foreswore the hat; an Italian CEO left his collar buttons undone (of Brooks Brothers oxford shirts, incidentally).
 These were strong personalities who bent the world in their direction.

 That’s not for everyone.
 We don’t have to dictate style for the future or treat the world as our runway.
 Some people are naturally flamboyant and others are discreet, that’s as it should be.
 But we can all do our part.
 When I see a well-dressed man walking down the street I feel that he is showing respect to everybody he passes.
 In a small way, I feel better about the world.
 So here’s to putting our best foot forward.
 A little self-knowledge and a knit tie can go a long way.

 I look forward to answering your questions about anything from when to go sockless to how much to tip a good bartender.
 So let’s get in the spirit of dressing well and behaving our best.
 If we don’t set the standard, who will?